cockroachdb/docs/v2.1/frequently-asked-questions.md

 - Partition Tolerance

 CockroachDB is a CP (consistent and partition tolerant) system.
 This means that, in the presence of partitions, the system will become unavailable rather than do anything which might cause inconsistent results.
-For example, writes require acknowledgements from a majority of replicas, and reads require a lease, which can only be transferred to a different node when writes are possible.
+For example, writes require acknowledgments from a majority of replicas, and reads require a lease, which can only be transferred to a different node when writes are possible.

 Separately, CockroachDB is also Highly Available, although "available" here means something different than the way it is used in the CAP theorem.
 In the CAP theorem, availability is a binary property, but for High Availability, we talk about availability as a spectrum (using terms like "five nines" for a system that is available 99.999% of the time).